 Tip #2: Falla

-The restaurant is still famous for the Israeli food, the Falafel and Hummus plates, with a big variety of hummus flavors, are their bestsellers.
-Juicy, colorful plant based burgers, eight different styles of wraps, with a new wrap flavor every month and grilled cheese in panko with fries, tartare sauce and coleslaw are other options.
-A seasonal changing menu is available as well.
+Juicy, colorful plant-based burgers, eight different styles of wraps with a new wrap flavor every month, and grilled cheese in panko with fries, tartar sauce, and coleslaw are other options.
+A seasonally changing menu is available as well.
 It’s a favorite spot for veggie food lovers and worth a visit.

 -